learning2hash/learning2hash.github.io/_publications/atighehchi2015optimization.markdown

 bibkey: atighehchi2015optimization
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/1512.05864'}
-tags: ['Independent', 'Unimodal', 'Shallow', 'Training Strategy', 'Hashing']
+tags: ['Hashing Fundamentals', 'Hashing Methods']
 ---
 This paper focuses on parallel hash functions based on tree modes of operation for an inner Variable-Input-Length function.
 This inner function can